 During the closing, you will review and sign several loan documents.
 The most important documents you will be signing at the closing include the HUD-1 Settlement Statement, Truth-in-Lending Statement (TIL), Note, and mortgages/Deed of Trust.
 The closing agent or attorney conducting the closing should be able to answer any questions you have.
 So, those are some basics about applying for mortgage.
 For complete details about applying for a mortgage with us, download our guide Required Documents for a Mortgage Loan.

-All home equity loans and lines of credit are subject to program eligibility, collateral, underwriting and approval, including credit approval.
+All home equity loans and lines of credit are subject to program eligibility, underwriting and collateral requirements and approval, including credit approval.

 Request More Information Submit Request